IBM/openshift201/workshop/README.md

 The goals of this workshop are:

-* To familiarize the studen with OpenShift on IBM Cloud
+* To familiarize the student with OpenShift on IBM Cloud
 * To learn how to integrate OpenShift and IBM Cloud

 ## Architecture